 The lifecycle of CIDMMA will be determined by the Corps' ability to continue to raise containment dikes based on dike foundation strengths while maintaining the required factor of safety for dike stability.
 Containment dikes are maintained to create additional dredged material storage capacity through the beneficial use of dredged material placed at the CIDMMA.
 Unimproved perimeter roads are maintained with suitable dredged material to ensure access to the facility for operation and maintenance.
 Maintenance of the containment dikes and access roads includes the excavation or borrow of dredged material and redeposit of the material to maintain and build the additional containment capacity.
-Currently, dikes range in height from +35 to +45 MLLLW.
+Currently, dikes range in height from +35 to +45 MLLW.
 Spillway lifecycles including maintenance and replacement occur as required as containment dikes are raised to accommodate new capacity.
 Spillway maintenance may require replacement of discharge pipes, outfall structures and associated rip-rap aprons.
 Containment cells are actively de-watered of dredged material effluent and runoff to maximize the dredged material drying and consolidation to maximize the life of the facility.
 The excavation and redeposit of dredged material for containment dike maintenance, dewatering containment cells of dredged material effluent and runoff, and maintenance of spillway structures are considered ongoing maintenance activities which include dredged material discharges at CIDMMA consistent with 40CFR232.2(1).

-The CIEE Feasibility Report estimated that CIDMMA would achieve its full capacity in 2025, which includes acceptance of 118 mcy from 2000 to 2025.
-Actual inflow from 2000 - 2015 are 69 mcy, indicating that remaining capacity is 49 mcy.
+The CIEE Feasibility Report estimated that CIDMMA would achieve its full capacity in 2025, which includes acceptance of 118 MCY from 2000 to 2025.
+Actual inflow from 2000 - 2015 are 69 MCY, indicating that remaining capacity is 49 MCY.
 This remaining capacity estimate is currently being revised with updated fill level and dike elevations.
-To maximize capacity and the useful life of the CIDMMA the Norfolk District will manage dredged material placement between CIDMMA and ocean placement alternatives to provide for the long term maintenance of the Norfolk Harbor Federal Navigation Channels.
+To maximize capacity and the useful life of the CIDMMA the Norfolk District will manage dredged material placement between CIDMMA and ocean placement alternatives to provide for the long term maintenance of the Norfolk Harbor Federal navigation channels.

-Norfolk Ocean Dredged Material Disposal Site (ODMDS)
+Norfolk Ocean Dredged Material Disposal Site

-The Norfolk Ocean Disposal Site (NODS) is a 42,600-acre area, with an estimated total capacity of 1,300 MCY.
+The NODS is a 42,600-acre area, with an estimated total capacity of 1,300 MCY.
 The site is delineated by a circle with a radius of 4 nautical miles centered at 36 degrees, 59 minutes north latitude, and 75 degrees, 39 minutes west longitude.
-Water depth at the site ranges from 43 to 85 feet.
+Water depth at the site ranges from -43 to -85 feet.
 The NODS designation in the Federal Register, VOL 58, No. 126 dated Friday, July 2, 1993 indicated the intent for NODS:

-"The Norfolk Ocean Disposal Site was intended to be the primary disposal site for suitable dredged material in the lower Chesapeake Bay designated for disposal of suitable new work and maintenance material dredged from the lower Chesapeake Bay and Norfolk Harbor.
-The Craney Island Containment Area will receive material not suitable for ocean disposal, and the Dam Neck Ocean Disposal Site will receive material for which it has been designated.

-If in the future the Craney Island Dredged Material Management Area (Norfolk, Virginia) is no longer available, suitable material currently placed in the Craney Island DMMA could be placed in the ODMDS.
-(NODS Site Management Plan, February 2009)
+The NODS was intended to be the primary disposal site for suitable dredged material in the lower Chesapeake Bay designated for disposal of suitable new work and maintenance material dredged from the lower Chesapeake Bay and Norfolk Harbor.
+The Craney Island Containment Area will receive material not suitable for ocean disposal, and the DNODS will receive material for which it has been designated.
+Per the NODS Site Management Plan of February 2009, "If in the future the Craney Island Dredged Material Management Area (Norfolk, Virginia) is no longer available, suitable material currently placed in the Craney Island DMMA could be placed in the ODMDS."
+(NODS SMMP 2009)

-The Norfolk Ocean Disposal site is permitted to receive both coarse and fine grained materials that meet the Environmental Protection Agency's (EPA) requirements for ocean disposal.
+The NODS is permitted to receive both coarse and fine grained materials that meet the USEPA requirements for ocean disposal.
 The site has been used since 1979.
 The current Site Management and Monitoring Plan (SMMP) is dated February 2009 and will be in effect until 2019.
-After that time, USACE we renew its SMMP with EPA.
+After that time, USACE will renew its SMMP with USEPA.
 Placement will performed and monitored in accordance with the Norfolk District's SMMP.

-Dam Neck Ocean Dredged Material Disposal Site (ODMDS)
+Dam Neck Ocean Dredged Material Disposal Site